Amos 'n' Andy: Films

 In 1930, RKO Radio Pictures brought Gosden and Correll to Hollywood to appear in an Amos 'n' Andy feature film, Check and Double Check (a catchphrase from the radio show).
 The cast included a mix of white and black performers (the latter including Duke Ellington and his orchestra) with Gosden and Correll playing Amos 'n' Andy in blackface.
 The film pleased neither critics nor Gosden and Correll, but briefly became RKO's biggest box-office hit before King Kong (1933).

 Audiences were curious to see what their radio favorites looked like and were expecting to see African Americans instead of white men in blackface.
 RKO ruled out any plans for a sequel.
 Gosden and Correll did lend their voices to a pair of Amos 'n' Andy cartoon shorts produced by the Van Beuren Studios in 1934, The Rasslin' Match and The Lion Tamer.
 These were also not successful.
 Years later, Gosden was quoted as calling Check and Double Check "just about the worst movie ever."
 Gosden and Correll also posed for publicity pictures in blackface.
-They were also stars of The Big Broadcast of 1936 as Amos 'n' Andy.
+They were also stars of The Big Broadcast of 1936 as Amos and Andy.